1.1 From 2015 to 2025

 Summary: Platinum Engineering launched a CRM system for on-chain analytics, automating links to funds, investors, and VCs.
 Part of the executive team moved to Silicon Valley (Palo Alto), building ties with local investors.
 The company co-hosted "Crypto Mondays Palo Alto" meetups and created the "Palo Alto AI W3 Research Lab" community, including Stanford alumni, engineers from Google, Meta, Tesla, Netflix, and VCs from Sandhill Road.

-TL;DR: In 2021, the Platinum team began actively developing on-chain analytics.
-With a growing number of startups needing assistance with token launches, sustainable tokenomics, and listings on various exchanges, the company decided to create a CRM system integrating both on-chain and off-chain data.
-This CRM’s development was made possible by Tony Dzi’s expertise, a former Salesforce and Microsoft Navision professional with a background in CRM solutions.
+TL;DR: In 2021, the Platinum team began developing on-chain analytics systems to support blockchain projects.
+With an increasing number of startups requiring assistance with token launches, sustainable tokenomics, and listings on various exchanges, the company launched a CRM system integrating on-chain and off-chain data.

 1.1.7.
 Move to Silicon Valley and Network Expansion

-After the COVID-19 pandemic, part of the Platinum Engineering team relocated from Australia to Palo Alto, California, opening a new office.
-This move enabled closer collaboration with Silicon Valley investors and startups.
+After the COVID-19 pandemic, part of the Platinum Engineering team relocated from Australia to Palo Alto, California, opening a new office in the heart of Silicon Valley.
+This move facilitated closer collaboration with Silicon Valley investors and startups, accelerating Platinum Engineering’s mission to build autonomous, legacy-preserving AI solutions and to integrate biological longevity initiatives into emerging Web3 technologies.

 Leveraging its powerful CRM system, Platinum Engineering began building connections in Silicon Valley, enhancing work with existing projects and expanding its network.
-Many local investors, angels, and VCs started partnering with the company.
+This strategic move led to partnerships with local investors, angels, and VCs, driving the company's expansion into the AI-driven economy, and ensuring that its developments were aligned with digital immortality principles.

-To facilitate active networking with local investors and builders, Platinum Engineering launched Palo Alto meetups, Crypto Mondays, and established communities for builders and VC firms:
+To foster active networking with local investors and builders, Platinum Engineering launched Palo Alto meetups, such as Crypto Mondays, and established communities for builders and VC firms.
+These initiatives helped grow a network that attracted local and global talent, expanding the company’s influence beyond Silicon Valley.

-The team began hosting events on Stanford’s campus, connecting with numerous local alumni, professors, builders, and founders.
-This led to the creation of the Unofficial Stanford AI Research Lab, later renamed the Palo Alto AI Research Lab (due to members’ preference for neutrality and misalignment with Stanford executives’ views).
-The community now boasts over 700 members.
+The team began hosting events at Stanford University, connecting with numerous local alumni, professors, builders, and founders.
+This led to the creation of the Unofficial Stanford AI Research Lab, later renamed the Palo Alto AI Research Lab to maintain neutrality following Stanford executives’ misalignment with the community’s goals.

-Originally called the Unofficial Stanford AI Web3 Research Lab, it was later renamed the Palo Alto AI Web3 Research Lab following changes in Stanford’s management.
-This community has become a vital source of knowledge, ideas, and new projects for Platinum Engineering.
+Originally called the Unofficial Stanford AI Web3 Research Lab, the name was updated to Palo Alto AI Web3 Research Lab following changes in Stanford’s management.
+This community has become an essential source of knowledge, ideas, and new projects, particularly in the realms of AI and blockchain technologies.

 1.1.8.
 2022-2023